The Overwhelmed Brain

 Have you ever met someone who complained about their circumstances but wasn’t willing to do anything to change them?

-In fact, if you were to suggest a possible solution to them, they would come up with an excuse or valid sounding reason on why your suggestion wouldn’t work.
+In fact, if you were to suggest a possible solution to them, they would come up with an excuse or valid-sounding reason for why your suggestion wouldn’t work.
 And the more you tried to help, the more flaws they’d find in your logic.

 If you are intertwined with someone like this, you might have to be careful that you are not helping to enable this behavior.
 This type of person may find comfort in your attention to their misery.
 And as long as they are getting their needs met, they may not mind if you become miserable along with them as you try to help them.